syelamar/MGMT590_classResources/Team_DN4_Assignment2/team_contributions.md

 # Sameer:

-* Developed a functioning data pipeline, adapting learnings from Lab 2, and assisted the team in following.
+* Developed a functional data pipeline, adapting techniques and best practices learned from Lab 2.
+Provided guidance and support to team members to ensure consistent implementation and understanding of data ingestion, transformation, and model readiness workflows.

-* Developed advanced models such as XGBoost to improve the performance of predictions.
+* Led the development of advanced machine learning models, including an XGBoost regressor, to enhance forecasting accuracy.
+Tuned and evaluated multiple model configurations to achieve a significant improvement in predictive performance (R² = 0.8055).

-* Reviewed the DIVE analysis to uncover any shortcomings and fill those gaps with further analysis.
+* Conducted an in-depth review of the team’s DIVE analysis, identifying gaps in the initial exploration and validation stages.
+Supplemented the existing insights with additional statistical evaluations and contextual observations to ensure analytical robustness.

-* Performed analysis on Cost Optimization to extend beyond the DIVE analysis.
+* Performed a targeted cost optimization study to identify stores with the highest forecast errors.
+Quantified financial inefficiencies and proposed store-level improvement opportunities.
+This analysis extended the DIVE framework by connecting model performance to potential business impact.

-* Gathered all deliverables and package them for submission.
+* Managed the consolidation of all team deliverables.
+Ensured that all materials were clearly organized, technically sound, and aligned with project requirements for final submission.